osiegmar/FastCSV/doc/architecture.md

 #### CsvRecord

 The `CsvRecord` represents a single CSV record, providing access to its fields.
-It is the default implementation of the `CsvCallbackHandler` interface.
+It is built by the `CsvRecordCallbackHandler`.

 ### Logic